 Understanding Shared Ownership

-Shared Ownership is another way to buy your home.
-You buy a percentage and pay rent on the rest.
-We own just part of it – but you’re living there, you can decorate it and decide when to sell.
+Shared Ownership is another way to get started on the property ladder.
+You buy a percentage of a property and pay rent on the rest.
+We own part of it – but you’re living there, you can decorate it and decide when to sell.

 Buying a share may mean you need a lower mortgage and deposit than purchasing a property outright.
-This makes it a cost-effective way to own your own home and ideal for first-time buyers.
-Shared Ownership may work out less per month than renting privately.
+Shared Ownership can be a cost-effective way to start the property ladder and is ideal for first-time buyers.
+In addition, Shared Ownership may work out less per month than renting privately.

 You can buy a home through the shared ownership scheme if you cannot afford all the deposit and mortgage payments for a home that meets your needs.
 The maximum household income is £80,000.

 You’ll buy a share ranging from 10% to 75%; we’ll tell you in the property listing on this website the minimum (and maximum, if applicable) percentage that you can purchase.

 You’ll need to be able to get a mortgage or have savings to cover the price of the share.
 It would be best to remember that you must pay your mortgage, rent and service charges each month and the usual household outgoings.
 To help you, we’ll carry out an affordability check.

 Shared ownership is a form of leasehold where you buy a percentage of the property and pay rent on the share you don’t own.
 Leasehold means you buy the right to live in a property for a fixed number of years.

 The freeholder will own the land on which the property is built.
 And generally, you’ll have to pay service charges.